 Start by filling out this form with your voice part, location, and a little bit about your background.
-Our Ensemble Advocate, Kimberly Rice-Smith, will reach out to you to confirm receipt and send you audition materials.
+Our Ensemble Advocate, Elena Gregorio, will reach out to you to confirm receipt and send you audition materials.
 Our auditions are done in two stages, the first of which comprises a submission of vocal exercises and a song excerpt for review by our Artistic Director, Erik Peregrine.

 All candidates who advance to the second stage will be asked to attend our first rehearsal of the season for a final audition.

 We look forward to hearing from you!